|

 cornfield the suspect ran from the cornfield into an open field.

-round entered the cornfield and hit Officer Mardis between the eyes
+caliber round entered the cornfield and hit Officer Mardis between the eyes

 killing him instantly.
 Officer Mardis was well know within his field